tardate/LittleArduinoProjects/playground/OLED/SSD1306BareBackI2C/README.md

 ## Notes

-In [LEAP#087](../SSD1306BareBack) I investigated using the raw command set to drive and OLED display over SPI.
+In [LEAP#087](../SSD1306BareBack) I investigated using the raw command set to drive an OLED display over SPI.
 This is the same idea, but using a display with an I²C interface.

 For this test, I'm using a [white 128x32 0.91" OLED Module](https://www.aliexpress.com/item/32672229793.html).